Statistics Explained

 Data sources

 The data presented in this article are from the labour force survey (LFS), the largest household sample survey in the EU.
 The survey covers the resident population, defined as all people usually residing in private households.
 As such, persons living in collective households are excluded from the target population.
 Usual residence means the place where a person normally spends the daily period of rest, regardless of temporary absences for purposes of recreation, holidays, visits to friends and relatives, business, medical treatment or religious pilgrimage.
-The data for the EU are aggregated results for the 27 EU Member States.
+The data for the EU are aggregated results for the 27 Member States.
 For more information on the data sources used, please consult the online publication EU labour force survey.

 Due to the sampling nature of the survey, some data have low reliability or are not published due to very low reliability or confidentiality.
 Data that are of low reliability are duly marked in the footnotes below the figures and tables.